 Try this move for 4 sets, 12-15 reps

-Tip: If you opt to bend the leg when you kick back, you’ll utilize both your glutes and your hamstrings.
+Tip: For your starting position, ensure that you bend your knees to create an angle of 90 degrees between the hamstrings and the calves.
+If you opt to bend the leg when you kick back, you’ll utilize both your glutes and your hamstrings.

 Keep the reps high and go for 4 sets of 15-20 reps

 Is any lower body workout complete without squats?
 Of course not!
+Full squats are the perfect exercise for activating the glutes because they take the muscles through a full range of motion.
 But don’t just stick to traditional squats.
 Try a variety, such as plié squats, sumo squats, single leg squats, split squats, jump squats…you name it, just squat!

 Tip: If you are hitting the squat rack, Smith Machine, etc., and are going to perform traditional squats, just keep in mind that a shoulder width or slightly wider stance is going to recruit your glutes a bit more than a narrow stance squat, which emphasizes your quads.
-Regardless of which squat you choose, push those buns back as you squat down and drive through those heels on the way back up!
+Regardless of which squat you choose, push those buns back as you squat down, keep your knees bent, and drive through those heels on the way back up!

 Go for 4 sets, 12-15 reps